1897 Altdorf

 Reverse

-Glorious Cross, radiating stylized rays of free liberties and brotherhood, allegory of the Confederacy, raised above the proud couplet blazons emblems of the Canton Uri, and her capital Altdorf.
-Cradled by flora branches, oaken and laurel leaves, a victorious garland of for worthy champions of the shot compete.
+Hail, Glorious Cross, with rays of freedom and brotherhood, emblem of our Confederacy!
+Thou art raised above the proud blazons of Canton Uri and its capital, Altdorf.
+Cradled by branches of flora, both oak and laurel leaves, a victorious garland for the worthy champions of the marksmanship contest.

 Background